Object > Transform > Axonometric

 Save light settings in document tells AxoTools to store and read AxoTools Lighting panel settings in the current document.
 If left unchecked, AxoTools will use the default global settings.
 Default global settings can be set when there are no documents open.

 Key presses during drag toggle draw options allows you to monitor certain keyboard keys while dragging a tool.
 Enabled key/option combinations will be displayed in a column to the lower left of your cursor when “Next to cursor” is chosen in Help text options.
 These keyboard shortcuts are as follows:

 A: Tools use projection settings from Auxiliary panel

 J: Paths drawn will be automatically concatenated

 Assign keyboard shortcuts to the menu items above to save time when projecting art or navigating to reference points.
 If you do this often, you’ll probably find it much faster than using the panel or menus.

 Using menus to project art, you cannot use keyboard modifiers so you may still need access to your projection options.
-To save screen real estate with the many panels we normally have open, you can select “Panel Compact View” from the Projection panel’s flyout menu.
+To save screen real estate with the many panels in Adobe Illustrator, you can select “Panel Compact View” from the Projection panel’s flyout menu.